djgroen/flee/docs/getting-started/testing.md

 This runs the full suite of functional tests.
 All tests should pass if the installation was successful.

 !!! note
-    If all tests are failing, double-check that you have installed all dependencies with `pip install -r requirements.txt` and that `PYTHONPATH` includes the flee directory (see [Installation](installation.md)).
+    If all tests are failing, double-check that you have installed all dependencies with `pip install -r requirements.txt` and that `PYTHONPATH` includes the Flee directory (see [Installation](installation.md)).

 ## Single test run